simonvc/treedao.org/faq.md

 We are currently looking at a property just north of london, a short distance from the tube line.
 NFT holders will be able to visit their NFT location, there is a public access bridleway through the woodland, that non-NFT holders are welcome to use to visit the woodland.

+The exact location will be revealed after purchase.
+It's beautiful protected old growth broadleaf, in an area of natural beauty just outside the M25.

 # Why should i buy into the presale?

 NFTs minted during the pre-sale will be around 50/Eth.
 Once you receive your NFTs you're welcome to sell them on any platform that supports EIP 721 or 1155(tbc) (opensea for example).
 They may well sell for a premium, meaning you'll make a profit.